 Buy two ETFs, one that represents the total US stock market and another representing the total US bond market.
-With those two funds you just need to decide what percentage of your portfolio you want allocated to stocks vs bonds.
+With those two funds, you just need to decide what percentage of your portfolio you want to be allocated to stocks vs bonds.

 So, for example, if you determined that the best portfolio for you was a 60/40 stock/bond mix, you could easily pull that off with these two funds.
 That simple 2-fund portfolio would look like this:

 Just one step further in complexity – but still incredibly simple – is a 3-fund portfolio.

 The 3-fund portfolio has been very popular with Bogleheads.
 Bogleheads is a group inspired by John Bogle (founder of Vanguard) but the group is not run or endorsed by him.

 This third fund added would specifically be to gain some international exposure.
 Many international markets aren’t as mature as the US market and they’re growing very quickly.
 Sure, they can be rather volatile, but sometimes their swings run counter to US fluctuations.
 They might be up on a day that the US market is down – or vice versa.
 This can actually lower the total portfolio’s volatility.